Modeling sequences and temporal networks with dynamic community structures: Results

-Here $\theta_x$ is the relative probability at which token $x$ is selected among those that belong to same group (playing a role analogous to degree-correction in the SBM~\cite{karrer_stochastic_2011})~\footnote{The degree-correction feature, as well as different choice of prior probabilities in the Bayesian description, are the main differences from the sparse Markov chains developed in Refs.~\cite{jaaskinen_sparse_2014,xiong_recursive_2016}, which are otherwise similar, but not identical to the approach proposed here.}, and $\lambda_{rs}$ is the overall transition probability from memory group $s$ to token group $r$.
+Here $\theta_x$ is the relative probability at which token $x$ is selected among those that belong to the same group, and $\lambda_{rs}$ is the overall transition probability from memory group $s=b_{\bm{x}}$ to token group $r=b_x$.
+The parameter $\theta_x$ plays an analogous role to degree-correction in the SBM~\cite{karrer_stochastic_2011}, and is together with the Bayesian description the main difference from the sparse Markov chains developed in Refs.~\cite{jaaskinen_sparse_2014,xiong_recursive_2016}.
 In the case $n=1$, for example, each token appears twice in the model, both as token and memory.
-(An alternative and often useful approach for $n=1$ is to consider a single unified partition for both tokens and memories, as shown in Fig.~\ref{fig:model}b and described in detail in Appendix~\ref{sec:unified}.)
-The maximum likelihood estimates for the parameters are
+An alternative and often useful approach for $n=1$ is to consider a single unified partition for both tokens and memories, as shown in Fig.~\ref{fig:model}b and described in detail in the Methods section The unified first-order model.
+In any case, the maximum likelihood parameter estimates are

-where $e_{rs}$ is the number of observed transitions between groups $r$ and $s$, $e_r = \sum_se_{rs}$ is the total outgoing (or incoming) transitions, and $k_x$ is the total number of occurrences of token $x$.
+where $e_{rs}$ is the number of observed transitions from group $s$ to $r$, $e_s = \sum_te_{ts}$ is the total outgoing transitions from group $s$ if $s$ is a memory group, or the total incoming transition if it is a token group.
+The labels $r$ and $s$ are used indistinguishably to denote memory and token groups, since it is only their numerical value that determines their kind.
+Finally, $k_x$ is the total number of occurrences of token $x$.
 Putting this back in the likelihood, we have

-This is \emph{almost} the same as the maximum likelihood of the degree-corrected stochastic block model (DCSBM)~\cite{karrer_stochastic_2011}, where $a_{x,\vec{x}}$ plays the role of the adjacency matrix of a bipartite multigraph connecting tokens and memories.
+This is almost the same as the maximum likelihood of the degree-corrected stochastic block model (DCSBM)~\cite{karrer_stochastic_2011}, where $a_{x,\bm{x}}$ plays the role of the adjacency matrix of a bipartite multigraph connecting tokens and memories.
 The only differences are constant terms that do not alter the position of the maximum with respect to the node partition.
-This implies that, in certain situations, there is no difference between inferring the structure directly from its topology or from dynamical processes taking place on it (see Appendix~\ref{sec:equiv} for more details).
+This implies that for undirected networks without higher-order memory, there is no difference between inferring the structure directly from its topology or from dynamical processes taking place on it, as we show in detail in the Methods section Equivalence between structure and dynamics.